 It is crucial that puppies never get chilled, so make sure that your dog’s birthing area is warm and draft-free.
 Make sure there is plenty of insulation beneath the puppies and the floor.
-A chilled puppy will appear limp and lethargic and will be located apart from the rest of its litter mates.
-If you discover a chilled puppy you can warm them very slowly using your own body heat.
+A chilled puppy will appear limp and lethargic and will be located apart from the rest of their litter mates.
+If you discover a chilled puppy, you can warm them very slowly using your own body heat.

 Feeding and the Newborn Puppy

 One way to ensure that puppies are getting enough nutrition is to weigh them frequently over the first few weeks.
 You can purchase a baby scale to weigh your puppies.
 Experts advise that you weigh newborns right at birth, after 12 hours, 24 hours, 48 hours, 3 days, 5 days, and 7 days.
 Weights may vary between puppies, but each puppy should be gaining weight steadily.
-If any of them are not gaining weight, it could indicate a problem with milk supply--or with the puppy--that needs examination by a vet.
+If any of them are not gaining weight, it could indicate a problem with milk supply – or with the puppy – that needs examination by a vet.

 What Happens When Mom is Not There

 It happens: mom may refuse or be unable to care for her puppies, may have too many, the puppies may be abandoned by an owner, or there may be any number of other reasons why puppies are orphaned.
 Orphaned puppies require the same exact care, with a few exceptions.
 You will need to feed the puppies on your own, which can be tricky since sucking from a bottle is very different from nursing on mom.
 If you try to feed your babies and they will not nurse, a vet can help by teaching you how to tube feed them until they catch on.